Los Angeles Rams vs. Jacksonville Jaguars NFL Week 13 Odds, Plays and Insights for December 5, 2021

 - Jacksonville's games have gone over 47.5 points in three of 11 chances this season.

-- Sunday's total is 4.6 points higher than the combined 42.9 PPG average of the two teams.
+- Sunday's over/under is 4.6 points higher than the combined 42.9 PPG average of the two teams.

-- The 49.6 points per game these two squads have allowed to opponents this season are 2.1 more than the 47.5 total in this contest.
+- These two squads surrender a combined 49.6 points per game, 2.1 more than this contest's over/under.

 - The Rams and their opponents have scored an average of 50.3 points per game in 2020, 2.8 more than Sunday's total.